 High Volume – Medium Margin

-FNZ and GBST are the two main providers of order routing and aggregation to the fund managers.
-Essentially these fund distribution platforms connect the pension administrators to the fund managers.
+FNZ and GBST are the two main providers of transaction aggregation for fund managers.
+Calastone is the main provider in the UK and to many other countries and territories of order routing of transactions to the fund managers.
 Both FNZ and GBST have built highly profitable businesses due to limited competition (high network effects) faced in this part of the value chain.
 FNZ and GBST have benefitted from network effects as there have been few new entrants into this space.